Hospital Bag / Birth Center Essentials:

 Please please please remember to have a certified car seat technician install it and show you how to install yourself – fire and police departments have been known to give incorrect information since they don’t have to go through the same trainigns.
 Also make sure your carseat is clean and still in great condition, with no broken pieces, and not expired especially if you’re using it for a sibling.

-What to pack for Mom:
+What to pack for the birthing center for Mom:

 – Comfortable clothes for labor: One of my least favorite parts about a hospital birth?
 That “gown” they make you wear… ugh.
 It’s flimsy, it’s cold, and it just sucks.
 This time around, I found Dressed to Deliver, and ordered a Heather Grey 3-in-1 Birthing Gown ($65).
 I have already worn it to a few of my Midwife appointments to test a few of the features, and love how comfortable and useful it is.
 It’s made from a super breathable bamboo blend thats anti-microbial, anti-bacterial and stain resistant and is incredibly soft against my sensitive skin.